 Percival Spencer, a director of a balloon manufacturers, gave evidence to the inquest that he considered that the main cause was a sudden gust of wind which caused the balloon to rip open.

-It was not the first time Simmons had had a brush with death.
-In March 1882, he and a Colonel Brine attempted to cross the English Channel from Canterbury to France.
+It was not the first time Simmons had been in an accident.
+In March 1882 he and a Colonel Brine attempted to cross the English Channel from Canterbury to France.
 Take off was watched by several thousand people.
 They flew across Dover and eight miles off Calais the wind veered and they realised they would be drifting off to the North Sea instead.
 Simmons decided to ditch in the Channel where, fortunately, they were rescued by a passing packet steamer and the balloon was recovered.

 Both men recovered from their injuries and in August 1883 they both flew from Maldon to Holland.
 The flight passed off with out incident.